MEET THE BOARD

 President

 David Perry and his family are longtime supporters of the Festival of Arts and Pageant of the Masters.
 During several summers he and his daughter were volunteer cast members of the Pageant of the Masters.
 David is an administrative partner and serves on the Management Committee of K&L Gates LLP, a full-service global law firm with more than 2,000 lawyers.
 David is a member of UC Irvine’s Chief Executive Roundtable and its School of Biological Sciences Dean’s Leadership Council.
 He is chair of the board of directors and a member of the executive committee of OCTANe.
 David is a kidney cancer survivor and a longtime member of the board of directors of the Kidney Cancer Association, an international survivor and patient led organization.
 In 2013 David joined the Pacific Art Foundation’s board of directors.
-He is chair of the Festival’s Exhibits and Venue Management Committees and a member of the Irvine Bowl Policy Committee.
+He is a member of the Irvine Bowl Policy Committee.

 Wayne Baglin